47ng/actions-clever-cloud/README.md

 This action follows [SemVer](https://semver.org/).

 To specify the version of the action to use:
-- `uses: 47ng/actions-clever-cloud@v1`: latest stable version
+- `uses: 47ng/actions-clever-cloud@v1.1`: latest stable version
-- `uses: 47ng/actions-clever-cloud@master`: latest code from master
+- `uses: 47ng/actions-clever-cloud@4d9aae3b941dabe7ef59ed94b20f26a63d53d495`: pinned to a specific Git SHA-1 (check out the [releases](https://github.com/47ng/actions-clever-cloud/releases))
-- `uses: 47ng/actions-clever-cloud@v1.2.3`: a specific version (check out the [releases](https://github.com/47ng/actions-clever-cloud/releases))
+- `uses: 47ng/actions-clever-cloud@master`: latest code from master (not recommended, as it may break: hic sunt dracones.)

 ## Why ?